So How DO You Get Top Market Value When You Sell?

 So What’s Your Home Really Worth?

 In a perfect world, your home’s value would be everything you need to fulfill your plans and financial goals.
-Ultimately though, your home’s value is not determined by you, but by what the market – founded upon supply and demand – is willing to pay for it at any given time.
+Ultimately though, your home’s value is not determined by you, but by what the market – founded upon supply and demand – is willing to pay for it at a given time.

 These days, the “market” increasingly refers to buyers who have researched property values online for at least a year, have perhaps viewed 10 homes, and aren’t under any pressure to buy.